Self-heating effects and switching dynamics in graphene multiterminal Josephson junctions

 To gain insight into the dynamics of these correlated switchings, it is essential to investigate not only the average switching current but also its distribution.
 Fig.\,\ref{fig:3}.b shows the switching current distribution (SCD) obtained from the measurement of $V_1$ for different $I_R$ at 40 mK base temperature.
 The investigated values of $I_R$ are also indicated on top of Fig.\,\ref{fig:1}.b by coloured arrows.
 Each distribution is obtained by sweeping $I_U$ and detecting the switching current using the previously defined threshold voltage.
 This process is repeated 10\,000 times and a distribution of switching current values is obtained.
 Interestingly, we observe that the width of the SCD is greatly tunable by $I_R$ (Fig.\,\ref{fig:3}.b).
 We find that the standard deviation $\sigma$ of the SCD, which describes the width of the distribution, increases by a factor of 2.
 This broadening of the SCD could be explained by the different junctions that switch simultaneously at different $I_R$.
 As junction 1 takes over the role of junction 3 with increasing $I_R$, the sum of the critical currents of the two junctions that switch simultaneously increases which could lead to a wider distribution.
-It is also important to note that during the measurement of the SCD of junction 1, we simultaneously recorded the SCD of junction 2 obtained from the appearance of a finite $V_2$ and find that the distributions are identical and the switching events of the two junctions are indistinguishable within the time-scales of our measurement (see Supporting Information).
+It is also important to note that during the measurement of the SCD of junction 1, we simultaneously recorded the SCD of junction 2 obtained from the appearance of a finite $V_2$ and find that the distributions are identical and the switching events of the two junctions are indistinguishable within the time-scales of our measurement (see Appendix\,\ref{app:scd}).
+This suggests that the thermalisation of the device is faster than our data acquisition.